Joaopmoliveira/CuranSDK/Curan/libraries/realtimekernel/README.md

 }
 ```

 Obviously the code was simplified to showcase how the application works.
-For full details please read the code in sensors.cpp to understand all the required mechanisms.
+For full details please read the code in sensors.cpp to understand all the required mechanisms to guarantee the proper functioning of the system.

 # Process 3 (Custom control law)